10yard/dkafe/readme.md

 The frontend can be configured with multiple arcade emulators to allow a combination of standard arcade roms,  hacked and homebrew roms and to support Wolfmame recordings.

-The default set up simply requires that you place **dkong.zip** (and optionally **dkongjr.zip**) into DKAFE's **\roms** folder.
+The default set up simply requires that you place **dkong.zip** (and optionally **dkongjr.zip**) into DKAFE's **/roms** folder.
 The frontend will automatically generate a bunch of Donkey Kong roms using patch files which are included with the software.
 Refer to the "Automatically generated roms" section above.

 ### Frontend Settings